 How to Calculate and Analyze Your Gross, Operating & Net Margin Ratios

 Does your sales revenue exceed your expenses?
-If so, there’s a good chance your cash flow is positive and your business is making a profit.
+If so, there’s a good chance your cash flow is positive and your business makes a profit.

-Profitability is a key objective for every business owner.
-But looking at your profits solely as a dollar amount means you’re only seeing part of the picture.
-It can’t tell you why your business is profitable, for example, or how sustainable that financial state is.
+Profitability is a key objective for every business owner—it is a core reason for starting and running a business.
+But looking at your profits solely as a dollar amount means you only see part of your business’s financial picture.
+It can’t tell you why your business is profitable or how sustainable your profitability is.

-By converting different types of profit (like the company gross profit, operating profit, and net income on your income statement) into margin ratios, you can measure your financial efficiency - and compare your performance with competing businesses – far more effectively.
+By converting different types of profit (like the company gross profit, operating profit, and net income on your income statement) into margin ratios, you can more effectively measure your financial efficiency and compare your performance with competing businesses or your business's past performance.

 Gross Profit Margin Ratios